top of page

 The Archdiocesan advice is that if you are worried about the safety or welfare of a child or adult, you should always tell someone - if a child or adult is in immediate danger of serious harm, please contact the police without delay on 999.

-Anyone who has a Safeguarding concern relating to the welfare of children and young people involved in parish based activities should contact the Parish Safeguarding Representative (Marie Tootell) in the first instance.
+Anyone who has a Safeguarding concern relating to the welfare of children and young people involved in parish based activities should contact the Parish Safeguarding Representative (Marie Tootell or Elaine Carr) in the first instance.

-Alternatively, if the child or adult is not in immediate danger of serious harm but you know or suspect they are being abused or neglected please contact Alexandra Griffiths, Archdiocesan Safeguarding Co-ordinator, on 0151 522 1043; or the police or your local Children Social Care for advice.
+Alternatively, if the child or adult is not in immediate danger of serious harm but you know or suspect they are being abused or neglected please contact the Archdiocesan Safeguarding Co-ordinator or the police or your local Children Social Care for advice.

 Please note the Archdiocesan Safeguarding department is open Monday to Friday 9am to 5pm.
 Emails and phone calls are not monitored outside these times.

-If your safeguarding query involves an Archdiocesan school, please contact Tim Warren - Archdiocesan Director of Education - on 0151 522 1000.
+If your safeguarding query involves an Archdiocesan school, please contact the Archdiocesan Director of Education.

 The contact details for the Safeguarding Department are: